bugzmanov/nes_ebook/src/chapter_4.md

 * control bus notifies if it's a read or write access
 * data bus carries the byte of data being read or written

-The bus itself is not a device; it's a hardware wiring between platform components.
+The bus itself is not a device; it's a wiring between platform components.
 And we don't need to implement it as an independent module as rust allows us to wire components directly.
 However, it's a convenient abstraction where we can offload quite a bit of responsibility to keep the CPU code cleaner.